Giving You Up

-"Giving You Up" is a song by Australian singer Kylie Minogue for her third greatest hits album Ultimate Kylie (2004).
-The song was first released as the album's second and final single on 28 March 2005.
-It was written by Miranda Cooper, Brian Higgins, Tim Powell, Lisa Cowling, Paul Woods, Nick Coler, and Minogue, while production was by Higgens and Xenomania.
-The song is a dance-pop track, which features instrumentation of synthesizers and keyboards.
+"Giving You Up" is a song by Australian singer Kylie Minogue, from her second major greatest hits album Ultimate Kylie (2004).
+The song was released as the album's second and final single on 28 March 2005.
+It was co-written by Minogue with Miranda Cooper, Brian Higgins, Tim Powell, Lisa Cowling, Paul Woods, and Nick Coler, while production was by Higgins and Xenomania.
 The track was her last solo single before she was diagnosed with breast cancer two months later; her next single was "2 Hearts" in 2007.

 "Giving You Up" received mixed reviews from music critics, who complimented Minogue's vocals but dismissed the production and composition.
 It peaked inside the top ten in both Australia and the United Kingdom, and also charted in Austria, Belgium, Denmark, and Finland.
 Alex and Martin commissioned the accompanying music video for the single, which shows Minogue as a giantess and walking around the streets of London.
 "Giving You Up" has only been performed on her Showgirl: The Greatest Hits Tour in 2005.

 Background and composition

-In August 2004, it was announced that Minogue would be recording new tracks, rumored to be some kind of Christmas material.
-The month after, it was announced that the artist would be releasing a greatest hits album, titled Ultimate Kylie, containing two new tracks, being "I Believe in You" and "Giving You Up"; Jake Shears and Babydaddy were in charge of the production of the former, whilst the latter was produced by Brian Higgins and Xenomania.
+In August 2004, it was announced that Minogue would be recording new tracks, rumoured to be some kind of Christmas material.
+The month after, it was announced that she would be releasing a greatest hits album, titled Ultimate Kylie, containing two new tracks, being "I Believe in You" and "Giving You Up"; Jake Shears and Babydaddy were in charge of the production of the former, whilst the latter was produced by Brian Higgins and Xenomania.
 A separate compilation DVD with the same name, containing several music videos by the singer, was also released to coincide with the distribution of the album.
 In the same statement, it was announced that "I Believe in You" would be the lead single from the compilation.

 "Giving You Up" was released digitally as the second single from Ultimate Kylie on 25 March 2005.
 Three days later, it was released physically in the United Kingdom.
 It was released as a limited edition vinyl single in the United Kingdom.
 In Australia, the CD single was released on 11 April 2005 and was limited to 25,000 copies.
 All formats feature the B-side "Made of Glass", which was written by Minogue and Xenomania during the recording sessions for Ultimate Kylie in 2004.
 It was also recorded by British recording artist Rachel Stevens but was never released.

 "Giving You Up" was written and recorded during mid-2004 in London, England by Minogue and Xenomania.
 It was the third new song recorded for the compilation; the other two were "I Believe in You" and "Loving You", with the latter being cut from the album.